blackchip-org/lfs-rpm/README.md

 I have subscribed to the LFS announcement mailing list and will try to keep this up-to-date as new versions of LFS are published.
 No guarantee on when that happens or even if I follow through with it.

+The shell scripts have grown organically over time and are now in need of some refactoring.
+Another rainy day exercise may be to convert these to a Python script.

 ## License